 The Ethnologue data is impressive but the maps aren’t always the highest quality.
 Steve Huffman has taken the data from Ethnologue, classified the information into different language groups, and produced a series of maps that are informative and beautiful.

 Feeling overwhelmed by the thousands of languages spoken in the world?
 This map groups them all into major language families – although it’s still a little overwhelming!

 This map by K. Zaniewski shows the linguistic diversity of each country.
 Note the giant dot on Papua New Guinea where over 850 languages are spoken!

 5. American Englishes

-The United States might not be particularly diverse in terms of number of languages, but there sure are a lot of varieties of the same language spoken between its borders.
+The United States might not be as linguistically diverse as Papua New Guinea, but there sure are a lot of varieties of the same language spoken between its borders.
 Check out this map by Rick Aschmann that shows all of the different Englishes spoken in the U.S.

 6. Indo-European Languages

 While technically not a map, this is one of the most beautiful language-related visuals out there.
 Minna Sundberg has drawn a linguistic family tree for Indo-European and Uralic languages that takes the (language nerd’s) breath away.

 Unfortunately, Minna Sundberg hasn’t drawn a tree for Indigenous languages (yet).
 But the Endangered Languages Project has created a wonderful, interactive map that allows you to explore the many diverse Indigenous languages spoken around the world, and information about them like how many speakers they have.
 Unfortunately, so many of these languages are severely endangered.